prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export class LabelOverlay extends Overlay {
-    constructor(instance: JsPlumbInstance, component: Component, p: LabelOverlayOptions);
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "Component" which is marked as @internal constructor(instance: JsPlumbInstance, component: Component, p: LabelOverlayOptions);
     // (undocumented)
     cachedDimensions: Size;
+    // Warning: (ae-incompatible-release-tags) The symbol "component" is marked as @public, but its signature references "Component" which is marked as @internal
+    //
     // (undocumented)
     component: Component;
     // (undocumented)